dsdanielpark/open-interview/README.md

 ### Usage

-For detailed examples, refer to the 📋[Usage example code document](https://github.com/dsdanielpark/open-interview/blob/main/docs/usage.md) or the 💻[tutorial script](https://github.com/dsdanielpark/open-interview/blob/main/script/example.ipynb).
+For detailed examples, refer to the 📋[Usage document for example code and prompting engineering](https://github.com/dsdanielpark/open-interview/blob/main/docs/usage.md) or the 💻[tutorial script](https://github.com/dsdanielpark/open-interview/blob/main/script/example.ipynb).

 - OpenAI GPT: Use `InterviewGPT` for GPT-based content generation.
 - Anthropic Claude: Use `InterviewClaude` for Claude-based interviews.